qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Maps.rst

 map_exist
 .........

-Returns true if the given key exists in the map.
+Returns TRUE if the given key exists in the map.

 .. list-table::
    :widths: 15 85